rzyns/ComfyUI_LoRA_Sidebar/README.md

 - New option to use NSFW folder structure
 - Improved processing and refresh logic
 - Now supports local saved sha256 hashes
 - Lots of small big fixes and tweaks
-#### 10/31/24
-- Happy Spooky Day, what better way to celebrate than with a big update!
-- Massive update to the LoRA Info Pop-up, including the ability to edit almost all fields directly from the pop-up, perfect for Custom LoRA users
-- Easily add new images to the LoRA via the pop-up, change the preview image, and get access to folders and files
-- Added support for rgthree Power Lora Loader nodes, supported with all drag and drop funtions
-- Added support for A1111 LoRA prompt tags, if you have a node that supports it you can just drag and drop into your prompt node
-- Fixes and enchanced all local data and image processing, big improvement here for custom LoRAs again
-- Lots of small big fixes and tweaks

 ## Features